The Intended Parent’s Journey

 Dear Intended Parents,

-Carol Weathers, Program Director
+Carol Weathers, Program Founder

 The Journey

-For more than three decades, Building Families and their professional team have collectively assisted in the building of more than a thousand families in the USA, Spain and the rest of the world.
+For more than three decades, Building Families and their professional team collectively assisted in the building of more than a thousand families in the USA, Spain and the rest of the world.

 Building Families has established long standing relationships with reproductive endocrinologists, psychologists and attorneys whom are leaders in the field of third party reproduction and surrogacy in the USA.
 In addition, Building Families receives up-to-date information on any changes and developments in the industry to effectively include them in the program and offer the best service to our Intended Parents and Surrogates.